-may be used for warehousinge activities by one or more warehouse operators.
+equal to 100,000 sq ar feet of indoor floor space in a single building dedicated tothat may be used for warehousinge activities by one or more warehouse operators.

-Number: 1 Author: nderricksonSubject: Sticky Note Date: 12/16/2020 11:11:48 AM

-One key issue we see here is if a warehouse owner/operator leases or contracts for (but doesnt own) an all-electric fleet and uses off-site charging, there would not qualify for earning points.
+Nombre 1 Author: nderricksonSubject: Sticky Note Date: 12/16/2020 11:11:48 AM Number: 1 Author: nderricksonsubject: Sticky Note Date: 12/16/2020 11:11:46 AM One key issue we s see here is if a warehouse owner/operator lease s or contracts for (but doesnt own) an all-electric fleet and uses off-site charging, there would not qualify for earning points.
 Could the owner/operator be in compliance if they demonstrate use of electric vehicles and charging without owning them on site?